dotnet/docs/docs/azure/sdk/authentication/on-premises-apps.md

 ## 2 - Assign roles to the application service principal

 Next, you need to determine what roles (permissions) your app needs on what resources and assign those roles to your app.
 Roles can be assigned a role at a resource, resource group, or subscription scope.
-This example will show how to assign roles for the service principal at the resource group scope since most applications group all their Azure resources into a single resource group.
+This example shows how to assign roles for the service principal at the resource group scope, since most apps group all their Azure resources into a single resource group.

 ### [Azure portal](#tab/azure-portal)